Byron August Wilson: Life

 Wilson was born in Alameda, California.
-Although self-taught, Wilson was known for his jewelry design and art during the California studio jewelry movement in the 1950s, 60s, and 70s.
+Although self-taught, he gained recognition for his jewelry design and art during the California studio jewelry movement in the 1950s, 60s, and 70s.

 In 1951, Wilson was one of the founding member of the Metal Arts Guild of San Francisco.
-Margaret De Patta, another of the founding members, had an influence on his work.
+Margaret De Patta, another founding member, had an influence on his work.
 In 1956, the California College of Arts and Crafts (CCAC) hired him to teach in the metal arts department, where he worked for 26 years.
-With help from students, he created the CCACs first metal foundry.
-During this period, he also worked as a claims inspector for Southern Pacific Railroad.
+With the help of students, he established CCAC's first metal foundry.
+During this period, he also worked as a claims inspector for the Southern Pacific Railroad.

 Wilson's art incorporated geometric shapes formed from materials such as ebony wood and ivory.
 He also made use of unconventional casting methods to create his metal pieces.

 In 1981, Byron Wilson filed a patent for an improved type of flap sander (pat. no. 4,365,448).
-The tool consisted of a slotted cylinder and cover plate which held replaceable strips of sandpaper.
+The tool consisted of a slotted cylinder and cover plate that held replaceable strips of sandpaper.